-County/City: Riverside County ☐ Three-Year Program and Expenditure Plan ☐ Annual Update Local Mental Health Director Program Lead Name: Matthew Chang, MD.
-Name: David Schoelen Telephone Number: 951-358-4501 Telephone Number: 951-955-7106 E-mail: Matthew.chang@ruhealth.org E-mail: DSchoelen@ruhealth.org Local Mental Health Mailing Address: 4095 County Circle Drive Riverside, CA 92503 I hereby certify that I am the official responsible for services in and for said county/city and that the Cour and guidelines, laws and statutes of the Mental Heat Three-Year Program and Expenditure Plan or Annunonsupplantation requirements.
-This Three-Year Program and Expenditure Plan or participation of stakeholders, in accordance with We of the California Code of Regulations section 3300, Cerogram and Expenditure Plan or Annual Update interests and any interested party for 30 days for revithe local mental health board.
-All input has been con annual update and expenditure plan, attached hereton Mental Health Services Act funds are and will be use section 5891 and Title 9 of the California Code of Regulations.
-Matthew Chang, MD.
-Local Mental Health Director (PRINT) nty/City has complied with all pertinent regulations alth Services Act in preparing and submitting this all Update, including stakeholder participation and or Annual Update has been developed with the lifare and Institutions Code Section 5848 and Title 9 Community Planning Process.
-The draft Three-Year was circulated to representatives of stakeholder iew and comment and a public hearing was held by isidered with adjustments made, as appropriate.
-The popular of Supervisors and in compliance with Welfare and Institutions Code gulations section 3410, Non-Supplant.
-Local Mental Health Director (PRINT) orginature Date
+County: Riverside County Local Mental Health Director Program Lead .
+Name: Matthew Chang, MD.
+Name: David Schoelen Telephone Number: 951-358-4501 Telephone Number: 951-955-7106 E-mail: Matthew.chang@ruhealth.org E-mail: DSchoelen@ruhealth.org County Mental Health Mailing Address: 1 4095 County Circle Drive Riverside, CA 92503 I hereby certify that I am the official responsible for the and for said county and that the County has complie and statutes of the Mental Health Services Act in prestakeholder participation and nonsupplantation requipates and institutions Code Section 5848 and Title 3300, Community Planning Process.
+The draft annustakeholder interests and any interested party for 30 was held by the local mental health board.
+All input appropriate.
+The annual update and expenditure plansoard of Supervisors on d with all pertinent regulations and guidelines, laws eparing and submitting this annual update, including rements. ticipation of stakeholders, in accordance with e 9 of the California Code of Regulations section al update was circulated to representatives of days for review and comment and a public hearing has been considered with adjustments made, as in, attached hereto, was adopted by the County code in compliance with Welfare and Institutions Code agulations section 3410, Non-Supplant.